Shaamya – Of Equality: January 5, 2020

 – An excerpt from Kazi Nazrul Islam’s “Of Equality”

 Of Equality infuses gospel and R&B music composed and performed by local musician and composer J.D.
-Steele (pictured) and poetry by Somali poet and playwright Ifrah Mansour into original Kathak choreography based on Islam’s poem.
-Steele, an accomplished musician who has performed with Prince, Mavis Staples, and others, will be accompanied by pianist Billy Steele, drum artist Abhinav Sharma, vocalist Tonya Hughes.
-Mansour is perhaps best known for her acclaimed play How to Have Fun in a Civil War, which depicts her recollections of her childhood in war-torn Somalia.
-With this new work, our intent is to engage people of all cultures in valuable discussions about parallels between the experiences of today’s communities of color and those expressed by Nazrul in his time.
+Steele (pictured at left) and poetry by Somali poet and playwright Ifrah Mansour (pictured at right) into original Kathak choreography inspired by Nazrul Islam’s poetry.
+Steele, an accomplished musician who has performed with Prince, Mavis Staples, and others, will be accompanied by pianist Billy Steele, drum artist Abhinav Sharma, vocalist Tonia Hughes.
+Mansour’s poem “I am a Refugee,” which she will perform during Of Equality, was featured in PBS’s Online Film Festival in 2018.
+She is also known for her autobiographical play How to Have Fun in a Civil War, which depicts her recollections of her childhood in war-torn Somalia.
+With this new work, our intent is to engage people of all cultures in valuable discussions about parallels between the experiences of today’s communities of color and those expressed by Nazrul Islam in his time.

 Local Tours: February and May, 2020